pnlong2706/dfl/LOGGING_GUIDE.md

 - **F1Score**: F1 score (macro average)

 Additional information logged:
+- **Dataset Info**: Number of training, validation, and test samples per round
 - **Timestamps**: ISO 8601 format for all events
 - **Duration**: Time taken for each round in seconds
 - **Network info**: Neighbors, role, and other network metadata
 - **Metadata**: Custom key-value pairs per round

+### Dataset Information

+At the beginning of each round, the following dataset sizes are logged:
+- `num_train_samples`: Number of training samples
+- `num_val_samples`: Number of validation samples (if validation set is used)
+- `num_test_local_samples`: Number of local test samples
+- `num_test_global_samples`: Number of global test samples

+This information is useful for:
+- Understanding data distribution across participants
+- Verifying correct data partitioning
+- Analyzing the relationship between dataset size and model performance
+- Debugging data loading issues

 ## Backward Compatibility